-Investigating of semantic enhancement in the Kurdish translation of Khayyam’s quaternaries by Abdul Rahman Sharfakandi
+A Study of Semantic Enhancement in the Kurdish Translation of Khayyam’s Quaternaries by Abdul Rahman Sharfakandi

 Document Type : Original Article